jonmurphy1618/artisan-keycap/readme.md

 # Artisan Keycap Website
 This is a website hosting artisan keycap images that can be filtered by color.
 The web scraper pulls data from the subreddit /r/artisanmacro, processes the images for colors, and applies tags for filtering.

+Checkout the [project plan](project_plan.md) documentation for additional info.
+Checkout the [log](build_log.md) for day by day notes.
+TBD lessons learned and closeout documents

 ![GIF showing the website in action!](gif.gif)